 Look for the head with two halos in your Update Status area – that is the “Live Button”

 When you click the button, you will be asked to type in a title of your broadcast.
 The title is what appears in notifications to your friends and followers, so make it compelling.

-Then click the “Go Live” button, and you will be given a 3, 2, 1 countdown before you are live to air.
+Then click the “Go Live” button, and you will be given a 3, 2, 1 countdown before you are

 You can switch from the front facing to rear facing camera during the broadcast to switch from your face to what you are seeing.